fantasyui-com/vicious/README.md

 # Vicious

+Vicious is a ```Business In A Box``` server that simply sells spots on its front page.

-One Page, 12 Spots.
-Business server inspired by google result pages with payments via stripe.
+One Page, 12 Spots - A business server inspired by google result pages with payments via stripe.

+Vicious contains an embedded copy of bootstrap SCSS files for ease of styling.

 ![](screenshot-0.jpg)